chencym321/SpiderMan/README.md

 # SpiderMan
 1. Create classes that inherit HtmlPaser, HtmlDownloader, UrlManager, DataStore and SpiderMan from SuperClasses and implement methods
 2. Instantiate HtmlPaser, HtmlDownloader, UrlManager and DataStore and pass to SpiderMan
-3. SpiderMan.spider() to start Scraping
+3. SpiderMan.spider(original_urls) to start Scraping